JohnDevlopment/doctool/README.md

 - [ ] Create "enums" section with a list of defined enumerations
 - [ ] Automatically build a table of contents for the HTML output

+## Version History

+I am currently developing Doctool and it should not be considered stable yet.
+The current version of Doctool can be found [here](VERSION).
+A list of changes made to each version can be found [here](CHANGES).

 ## Installation

 Simply extract the contents of the archive into its own directory.
 Or clone this repository for the same effect.